plum-css/plum/_docs/modules-state.md

 ## How do I use them?

-State classes are applied by appending `.module-s-*` and/or `.module-child-s-*` to a modules base classes.
+State classes are applied by appending `.module-s-*` and/or `.module-child-s-*` to one of a modules base classes.

 ## Notes